Forest of Customary Rights of La Teste-de-Buch

 The forest of customary rights of La Teste-de-Buch, also known as the Grande Montagne de La Teste, has covered part of the current territory of the commune of La Teste-de-Buch in Gironde since the beginning of the Christian era.
-In the 21st century, it remains the last user forest in France: private landowners, known as ayant-pins, hold the exclusive right to exploit pine resin on their plots but are not the owners of the trees; meanwhile, the inhabitants of the former Captal de Buch territory, known as common forests (or as usagers in French), are entitled to use the wood for their personal heating and construction needs.
+In the 21st century, it remains the last user forest in France: private landowners, known as ayant-pins, hold the exclusive right to exploit pine resin on their plots but are not the owners of the trees; meanwhile, the inhabitants of the former Captal de Buch territory, known as common forests (or usagers in French), are entitled to use the wood for their personal heating and construction needs.

-Growing on ancient stabilized dunes, two thousand years old, this pine-oak forest boasts a unique ecological diversity within the Landes de Gascogne.
+Growing on ancient stabilized dunes, this two thousand year oldpine-oak forest boasts a unique ecological diversity within the Landes de Gascogne.
 This precious ecosystem results from the unique exploitation methods maintained for centuries due to its specific legal status.
 Since synthetic chemistry rendered resin tapping obsolete in the 1970s and the demand for construction wood dwindled, interest from both owners and users in their shared heritage has waned.
 Stakeholders (owners, user defense groups, municipalities, nature conservation associations, hunters, public authorities, etc.) have failed to reach an agreement, leaving the forest neglected and poorly maintained.

 In July 2022, a massive wildfire nearly destroyed it entirely.